A Convergent and Dimension-Independent Min-Max Optimization Algorithm

 \paragraph{Discussion of assumptions.} For our main result, we assume $f$ is bounded above and below.
 The assumption that the loss function is bounded below is standard in the minimization literature (see e.g., \cite{nesterov2006cubic}), as an unbounded function need not achieve its minimum and a minimization algorithm could diverge in a manner such that the loss function value tends to $-\infty$.
 Thus, in min-max optimization, both the upper and lower bound assumptions are necessary to ensure the existence of even an (approximate) global min-max point.
 If we drop the lower bound assumption, and only assume $f(x,\cdot)$ is bounded above for $x \in \mathbb{R}^d,$ our algorithm still does not cycle: instead it either converges to a local equilibrium $(x^\star,y^\star)$, or the value of $f$ diverges monotonically to $-\infty$.
-Such functions include popular losses, including cross entropy \cite{Goodfellow2014generative}, which is bounded above by zero, making our algorithm applicable to training GANs.
+Such functions include popular losses, e.g. cross entropy \citep{Goodfellow2014generative} which is bounded above by zero, making our algorithm applicable to training GANs.

-\section{Related work}
+\section{Related Work}

-\paragraph{Local frameworks.} In addition to the local min-max framework (e.g., \cite{nemirovski2004prox, lu2019hybrid, heusel2017gans, mescheder2017numerics}), previous works have proposed local frameworks where the max-player is able to choose its move after the min-player reveals its move.
-These frameworks include the local stackleberg equilibrium proposed in~\cite{fiez2020implicit} and the closely related local minimax point proposed in~\cite{Jin2019minmax}.
-In both the local min-max, as well as the local stackleberg and local minimax frameworks, the max-player is restricted to move in a small ball around the current point $y$.
-In contrast, in our framework, the max-player can move much farther, as long as it is following a path along which the loss function is continuously increasing.
+\paragraph{Local frameworks.} In addition to the local min-max framework (e.g., \cite{nemirovski2004prox, lu2019hybrid, heusel2017gans, mescheder2017numerics}), previous works propose local frameworks where the max-player is able to choose its move after the min-player.
+These include the local stackleberg equilibrium \citep{fiez2020implicit} and the closely related local minimax point \citep{Jin2019minmax}.
+In the local min-max, local stackleberg and local minimax frameworks, the max-player is restricted to move in a small ball around the current point $y$.
+In contrast, in our framework, the max-player can move much farther, as long as it follows a path along which $f$ is continuously increasing.